raianand1991/raianand1991/README.md

 - Awarded MHRD Certificate of Excellence thrice for academic peroformance ing B.Tech during 2008 TO 2012
 - District Topper of Ghazipur(U.P) in CBSE Matriculation Exam 2006
 - Interned and worked in various profile at Amada.
 Co, Japan
-- Currently working as a Deputy Manager at Steel Authority of India Ltd.(SAIL)
+- Currently working as a  Manager at Joint Plant Committee (Ministry of Steel)
 - Development of Dashboard on Iron & Steel Database for Ministry of Steel, Govt. of India